 • Launched four operational country programmes in Rwanda, South Africa, Argentina and Jordan.

 • Attracted significant financial and human resources to support these country-level efforts.

 • Launched regional platforms in Latin America and Africa to scale Internet for All to new countries

 • Launched impacting country-level projects that are already bringing people online, such as Rwanda's Digital Ambassadors Program and the South Africa Imbizo Campaign

 • Developed a model for applying blended finance to connectivity investments

 Tangible results so far include in Rwanda, where the social enterprise Digital Opportunity Trust is partnering with Mozilla and the Government of Rwanda in a “train-the-trainers” programme.
 This programme has deployed over 115 ambassadors who have gone on to train over 30,144 citizens.
 They are currently training another 10,000 citizens, deployed across 12 districts of Rwanda.

-Internet for All is part of our System Initiative on Shaping the Future of Digital Economy and Society – a global platform for cooperation to build a sustainable, inclusive and trustworthy digital economy.
+Internet for All is part of our Platform for Shaping the Future of Digital Economy and New Value Creation – a global platform for cooperation to build a sustainable, inclusive and trustworthy digital economy.

 We are inviting companies to join our mission to improve connectivity to the digital world globally.